IRATI/stack/README.md

 * 2. Software requirements
 * 3. Build instructions
 * 4. Running and configuring IRATI
+    * 4.1 Loading the kernel modules
+    * 4.2 The configuration files
+    * 4.3 Running the IPC Manager Daemon
 * 5. Tutorials
 * 6. Overview of the software components
     * 6.1.
 Kernel modules